-Bright and buttery Meyer lemon poppy seed cake makes the perfect cake for citrus season!
-Delicious for breakfast, afternoon tea, or any time that needs a burst of sunshine, you’ll love this easy lemon loaf cake.
+Bright and buttery Meyer lemon poppy seed cake makes the perfect cake for lemon lovers!
+Each bite is incredibly tender and buttery since this cake is made with butter, Greek yogurt, and buttermilk.
+Delicious for breakfast, afternoon tea, or any time that needs a burst of sunshine, you’ll love this easy lemon pound cake.

-Here’s what you need to bake the best lemon poppy seed cake:
+Here’s what you need to bake this lemon poppy seed pound cake:

 - Flour – Use all-purpose flour in this recipe.